Wherever I am, I hope to bring that community-based mindset that I learned in Costa Rica.

 Why did you choose to go on this program?

-I enjoy learning about diverse cultures and immersing myself in different environments.
+I enjoy learning about different cultures and immersing myself in different environments.
 It's my goal to learn and understand different populations of people.
 I chose Costa Rica because I have never been to a Latin American country and wanted to see how different it was from the United States.
 At the time, I was also exploring various possible graduate programs and was open to exploring all sorts of professions in the social sciences.
 When the opportunity was presented to travel to Costa Rica with the social work program, I couldn't pass it up.

 What surprised you the most about your experience?